-A hair transplant is a procedure in which a dermatological surgeon moves hair from a hair-filled section of the head to a bald area of the head.
-The hair is usually transplanted from the back or the side to the front or top of the head.
+A hair transplant is a procedure in which a plastic or dermatological surgeon moves hair to a bald area of the head.
+The surgeon usually moves hair from the back or side of the head to the front or top of the head.

+Receiving a hair transplant can improve your appearance and self-confidence.
 Good candidates for a hair transplant include:

-- some women with thinning hair
+- women with thinning hair

-- women with a wide-spread pattern of hair loss throughout the scalp
+- women with a widespread pattern of hair loss throughout the scalp

 - people who don’t have enough “donor” hair sites from which to remove hair for transplant